gitana/alpaca/site/cloud.md

 ---
 layout: page
-title: Cloud Forms
+title: Alpaca Forms in the Cloud
-header: Cloud Forms
+header: Alpaca Forms in the Cloud
 group: navigation
 ---
 {% include JB/setup %}

+Interested in connecting Alpaca forms to a hosted backend?

+<a href="https://www.cloudcms.com" target="_blank">Cloud CMS</a> provides a hosted cloud service for Alpaca Forms that
+provides everything your organization needs to run Alpaca Forms on your own web sites.
+Forms are presented and form data is captured, allowing you to retrieve information and generate real-time reports.

-Are you interested in hosting your forms in the cloud?  <a href="https://www.cloudcms.com" target="_blank">Cloud CMS</a>
+In addition to forms management, <a href="https://www.cloudcms.com" target="_blank">Cloud CMS</a> provides storage,
-provides a cloud hosting service for all of your forms and web content.
-This makes it possible for your team to design and build forms in the cloud and deploy them to your web sites and mobile applications.

-It lets your teams work together via a collaborative user interface, collect form entries and generate reports on them.
+<a href="#collaboration">team collaboration</a>,
+<a href="#reports">reporting</a> and a
+<a href="#form-builder">visual form designer</a>.
+It is a fully fledged enterprise content management system
+complete with an abundance of features made available to empower your organization's productivity.

+<a href="https://www.cloudcms.com" target="_blank">Cloud CMS</a>
-Cloud CMS is available as a monthly subscription.
+is available as a monthly subscription.
 You can
 <a href="https://www.cloudcms.com/trial.html">sign up for a free trial</a> at any time.

+<a name="hosting"></a>
-## Hosting
+## Cloud Hosting

-Alpaca connects to Cloud CMS to load forms and post data when your end user submits the form.
-Cloud CMS captures and stores all of the form information so that you can access it, view it and report on it in real-time.

-## Form Builder
+Alpaca connects seamlessly to <a href="https://www.cloudcms.com" target="_blank">Cloud CMS</a> to load form information (such as JSON schema, options and layout information) and then uses that to render right on your web site.
+When your customers complete the form, the form data is posted back to
+<a href="https://www.cloudcms.com" target="_blank">Cloud CMS</a> and stored in a data list.
+All of this data is
+captured, including JSON fields and binary form attachments, allowing your team to query against it and generate reports (such as PDF or CSV/Excel) at any time.

+<a href="https://www.cloudcms.com" target="_blank">Cloud CMS</a> provides numerous subscription plans that are
+both cost-effective and scalable for your organization's needs.

+<a name="reports"></a>
 ## Reports

+Clou

+<a name="collaboration"></a>
 ## Collaboration

+<a name="form-builder"></a>
+## Form Builder

+<a name="plugin"></a>
 ## Run on any Web Site

 With Cloud CMS, you define your forms in the cloud and then surface them inside of your web pages using a simple